 On the question of having sufficient power for organising for defence — well, there’s no reason you can’t have organisation under anarchy.
 Anarchy doesn’t mean that each person makes their own shoes.
 The alternative to government providing all the shoes is not that each person makes their own shoes.
 So, likewise, the alternative to government providing all the legal services is not that each person has to be their own independent policeman.
 There’s no reason that they can’t organise in various ways.
 In fact, if you’re worried about not having sufficient force to resist an aggressor, well, a monopoly government is a much more dangerous aggressor than just some gang of bandits or other because it’s unified all this power in just one point in the whole society.

 But I think, most interestingly, the argument about being a judge in your own case really boomerangs against Locke’s argument here.
 Because first of all, it’s not a good argument for a monopoly because it’s a fallacy to argue from everyone should submit their disputes to a third party to there should be a third party that everyone submits their disputes to.
-That’s like arguing from everyone likes at least one TV show to there’s at least one TV show that everyone likes.
+That’s like arguing from everyone likes at least one television show to there’s at least one television show that everyone likes.
 It just doesn’t follow.
 You can have everyone submitting their disputes to third parties without there being some one third party that every one submits their disputes to.
 Suppose you’ve got three people on an island.
 A and B can submit their disputes to C, and A and C can submit their disputes to B, and B and C can submit their disputes to A. So you don’t need a monopoly in order to embody this principle that people should submit their disputes to a third party.

 But moreover, not only do you not need a government, but a government is precisely what doesn’t satisfy that principle.
 Because if you have a dispute with the government, the government doesn’t submit that dispute to a third party.
 If you have a dispute with the government, it’ll be settled in a government court (if you’re lucky — if you’re unlucky, if you live under one of the more rough-and-ready governments, you won’t ever even get as far as a court).
 Now, of course, it’s better if the government is itself divided, checks-and-balances and so forth.
 That’s a little bit better, that’s closer to there being third parties, but still they are all part of the same system; the judges are paid by tax money and so forth.
 So, it’s not as though you can’t have better and worse approximations to this principle among different kinds of governments.
 Still, as long as it’s a monopoly system, by its nature, it’s in a certain sense lawless.
 It never ultimately submits its disputes to a third party.